moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 Similarly to clang-format, clang-tidy uses the configuration file [``.clang-tidy``](https://github.com/ros-planning/moveit/blob/master/.clang-tidy) that is found first when traversing the source folder hierarchy upwards.
 The MoveIt repo provides this file [here](https://github.com/ros-planning/moveit/blob/master/.clang-tidy).

-Other than clang-format, clang-tidy needs to know the exact compiler options used to build your project.
+Unlike clang-format, clang-tidy needs to know the exact compiler options used to build your project.
 To provide them, configure cmake with ``-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`` and cmake will create in the package's build folder a file called ``compile_commands.json``. _After_ building, you can run clang-tidy to analyze your code and even **fix** issues automatically as follows: